lorien/ru-osint-infosec-map/README.md

 ## How to submit pull request

 * Clone repo to your dev machine
-* Update "data/nodes.js" file with new items
+* Update "data/nodes.json" file with new items
-* Do not forget to place logo files for each new item into "static/logo" directory
+* Do not forget to place new items' logo files into "static/logo" directory
+* Run `python3 do.py compile` to rebuild JS file which used to render graph
 * Open index.html in browser and check everything is OK
 * Commit changes (including logo files), upload commit to github and create pull request